-M. L. Rio was born in Miami and raised in North Carolina by parents from California, and has never been able to satisfactorily answer the question, “Where are you from?”
-She spent most of her childhood in Middle Earth or Neverland or Wonderland, attended Hogwarts for a number of years, and eventually graduated from the real-life University of North Carolina at Chapel Hill with degrees in English and dramatic art and a minor in creative writing.
+M. L. Rio was born in Miami and raised in North Carolina by parents from California, and has never known how to answer the question, “Where are you from?”
+She is a reader, writer, thespian, and melomaniac.
 Storytelling has always been her specialty.

-Her writing career began when she participated in Reading Rainbow’s Young Writers and Illustrators Contest in the first grade and wrote her first real story–about a girl who was lucky enough to have a pet dragon and somehow clever enough to hide it from her parents and all of the governmental authorities which might, conceivably, have been interested in such a biological marvel.
-She suppressed the creative itch for another four years, and then picked up a pen to write her first novel at the much more judicious age of twelve.
-She finished it at fourteen, mercifully realized it was garbage, and immediately started writing something else.
-(One decade and half a dozen ‘Drawer Novels’ later, she’s thrilled to say that she is represented by Arielle Datz of Dunow, Carlson & Lerner Literary Agency, Inc. and is looking forward to the publication of her de facto first novel by Flatiron Books.)
+Her writing career began when she participated in Reading Rainbow’s Young Writers and Illustrators Contest and wrote her first real story–about a girl who was lucky enough to have a pet dragon and somehow clever enough to hide it from her parents and everyone else who might have been interested in such a biological marvel.
+She suppressed the creative itch for a few years, and then picked up a pen to write her first novel at the much more judicious age of twelve.
+Mercifully she realized it was garbage, scrapped it and started writing something else.
+Half a dozen ‘Drawer Novels’ later, she is represented by Arielle Datz of Dunow, Carlson & Lerner Literary Agency, Inc. Her debut novel, If We Were Villains, was published by Flatiron Books in 2017.

-At about the same time she started to explore Life as Author, she also started to explore Life as Actor.
+Around the same time she started to explore Life as Author, she also started to explore Life as Actor.
 She made her stage debut in the title role of Rumplestiltskin.
-(At the time she was convinced that she was the best actor in the company; in reality she was simply the smallest and therefore likely the most convincing as a dwarf.)
+(At the time she was convinced she was the best actor in the company; in reality she was simply the smallest and therefore the most convincing as a dwarf.)
 Not long after she discovered the sublime delights of Shakespeare, and soon she was suffering from a case of full-blown Bardolatry.
-She made her first Shakespearean stage appearance at age fourteen, and since then has played a wide variety of his characters, from the infamous hunchback Richard III to the fairy queen Titania.
-She holds a master’s degree in Shakespeare Studies from King’s College London and Shakespeare’s Globe, and will be starting her PhD in early modern English literature at the University of Maryland in the Fall.
-Until then she is somewhere in the United States, enjoying the freedom that comes with having no permanent address.
+She made her first Shakespearean stage appearance at fourteen, and since then has played a wide variety of his characters, from the hunchback Richard III to the fairy queen Titania.